 Oversight of the Company’s Risk Management

-Review or discuss, as and when appropriate, with the Chief Risk Officer, the Global Audit Director and other members of management, the Company’s guidelines and policies that govern the process for risk assessment and risk management.
+Review or discuss, as and when appropriate, with the Chief Risk Officer, the Chief Audit Officer, the Head of Non-Financial Risk and other members of management, the Company’s guidelines and policies that govern the process for risk assessment and risk management.

 Review the major legal and compliance risk exposures of the Company and the steps management has taken to monitor and control such exposures.

-The Chief Risk Officer, Chief Compliance Officer, Global Audit Director and Head of Global Financial Crimes shall each have access to communicate with the Committee on any matter relevant to risk and compliance.
+The Chief Risk Officer, Head of Non-Financial Risk, Chief Compliance Officer, Chief Audit Officer and Head of Global Financial Crimes shall each have access to communicate with the Committee on any matter relevant to risk and compliance.

 Coordination with Management and Other Board Committees

-Coordinate with management, including the Chief Risk Officer, and with the Operations and Technology Committee and the Risk Committee (which coordination may be through the Committee Chair) to help ensure that the committees have received the information necessary to permit them to fulfill their duties and responsibilities with respect to oversight of risk management and risk assessment guidelines and policies.
+Coordinate with management and other committees of the Board (which coordination may be through the committee chairs) to help ensure that the committees have received the information necessary to permit them to fulfill their duties and responsibilities with respect to oversight of risk management and risk assessment guidelines and policies.

-Coordinate with the Chief Executive Officer and the Compensation, Management Development and Succession Committee (which coordination may be through the Committee Chair) in relation to the compensation and performance of the Global Audit Director.
+Coordinate with the Chief Executive Officer and the Compensation, Management Development and Succession Committee (which coordination may be through the committee chairs) in relation to the compensation and performance of the Chief Audit Officer.

-Make such recommendations with respect to any of the above and other matters as the Committee deems necessary or appropriate.
+Make such recommendations with respect to any of the above matters and any other matters as the Committee deems necessary or appropriate.

 Have such other authority, duties and responsibilities as may be delegated to the Committee by the Board.